TheFirstNoob/Discord-ChatGPT/README_EN.md

 7. Invite the bot to your Discord server
 8. Create a system chat channel and right-click to copy the channel ID
 9. Insert the Channel ID into `.env` in the line: `DISCORD_CHANNEL_ID`
-10. Go to https://deepinfra.com/dash/api_keys and create your API key
-11. Insert the DeepInfra API key into `.env` in the line `DEEPINFRA_API_KEY`
-12. Customize the starting prompt to your liking in the `system_prompt.txt` file
+10. Customize the starting prompt to your liking in the `system_prompt.txt` file
 -----
 ## Running the bot on Windows
 * If your IDE is correctly set up, simply double-click `main.py` to run it